doranchak/azdecrypt/AZdecrypt/Readme.txt

 - Thanks to David Oranchak for all his work surrounding the Zodiac ciphers and cryptology.
 And for spreading awareness about AZdecrypt.
 - Thanks to Richard @ https://www.freebasic.net/forum/ for his fast exponentiate approximation function.
 - Many thanks to the people of the Zodiackillersite cipher forums for their help and support: daikon, doranchak, glurk, Largo, Marclean, Mr lowe, smokie treats, f.reichmann, beldenge and many more.
-- Many thanks to the people of the FreeBASIC forum for helping me out with code issues: counting_pine, dodicat, fxm, jj2007, Lothar Schirm, MichaelW, MrSwiss, paul doe, PaulSquires and many more.
+- Many thanks to the people of the FreeBASIC forum for helping me out with code issues: counting_pine, dodicat, fxm, jj2007, Lothar Schirm, MichaelW, MrSwiss, paul doe, PaulSquires, SARG, srvaldez, St_W and many more.

 David Oranchak's Zodiac Ciphers wiki: http://zodiackillerciphers.com/wiki/index.php?title=Main_Page David Oranchak's Cipher Explorer: http://zodiackillersite.com/viewtopic.php?f=81&t=3661